|

 ones (e.g. the FT240 with an outside diameter of 2.4”) suitable for QRO power levels.
 On a

 recommendation I went to Amidon’s site and found all I need right there.
-PDF scans of their spec
+The “K” material ferrite

 The first project was a wide-range 4:1 balun using a man-sized T400A2 iron powder toroid,

-extra for the copper wire and Teflon tubing suggested
+for the copper wire and Teflon tubing suggested by

 length of RG58 coa x which is more or less the same